 Health status and quality of life are determined by more than genetics and personal behaviors.
 Many factors play a role in determining health.
 Social and economic systems and conditions in which we are born, raised, and age – the safety and cleanliness of our physical environment, our access to safe and affordable housing, our access to nutritional foods, our social and emotional connections to our family and community, and our ability to access education, health care and social services – all play a part in our health status.

 Unfortunately, some people and populations are socially, economically, environmentally or geographically disadvantaged, lacking the money, jobs, education, access, and services that others have.
-Disadvantaged people are likely to experience health inequalities – higher rates of disease, injury, disability, violence, inability to achieve optimal health, and premature death – that might be preventable.
+Disadvantaged people are likely to experience health inequities – higher rates of disease, injury, disability, violence, inability to achieve optimal health, and premature death – that might be preventable.

 Healthy Communities efforts address multiple factors that determine health.
 Chelan-Douglas Health District partners with community-based organizations, educational institutions, policy makers, businesses, healthcare professionals and the general community on community health efforts.
 By working as collaborative partners, we increase the likelihood of regional successes.